 Europe is one of the best places to be in the winter if you enjoy skiing, but each continent’s mountain slopes have something different to offer.
 The mountains in Europe, especially the Alps, are impressively huge, and the ski scene here has a rich history.
-Many of the ski resorts in Europe are right next to towns and villages, which makes for a really fun après ski scene with plenty of social activities after days on the slopes.
+Many of the ski resorts in Europe are right next to towns and villages, which makes for a really fun après ski scene with plenty of social activities after a day on the slopes.

 Europeans also love their off-piste skiing away from groomed runs with no out-of-bounds areas.
 This provides some truly adventurous places to ski and a unique way to test your skills.
 Whether you’re a seasoned local or planning an overseas trip, these are a few of the many amazing places to ski when you spend the winter in Europe.

 Bernese Oberland offers some of the most accessible peaks, incredible ski touring, and beautiful scenery in Switzerland.
 This is the area in the southern region of the Swiss canton of Bern and is an iconic place with dramatic peaks.
 Grindelwald, Wengen, and Mürren are the top resorts here for skiers and snowboarders, although other resorts worth considering are Adelboden and Gstaad.
-Exciting mountain peaks here are the Eiger, Mönch or Finsteraarhorn.
+Exciting mountain peaks here are the Eiger, Mönch, and Finsteraarhorn.
 Grindewald has luxury hotels, and you can reach it by car or train.
 You can also reach Wengen by train and enjoy both gentle and intermediate runs.
 Meanwhile, Mürren has a quaint village full of history and a course that’s steep and challenging.

 Chamonix is one of the most epic skiing destinations on the entire planet.
 It’s set in a high mountain town that draws in winter sports enthusiasts from around the world that share a love for the mountains and adventure.
 There are slopes in the Chamonix Valley for every level, including slopes that are very long, ones that run through the trees, off-piste areas, and beginner slopes.
-Yet this is a favorite winter destination for adrenaline-seeks looking for an extreme experience.
+Yet this is a favorite winter destination for adrenaline-seekers looking for an extreme experience.
 Some of the many ski areas to consider are Grand Montets, Planards, Balme Vallorcine, Les Houches, and Savoy.
 The closest airport to reach this ski area is in Geneva, which is about an hour away.

 This is a small resort area in Valsesia, Italy at the base of the Monte Rosa.
 Come here for authentic Italian charm and some incredible off-piste tracks, which are some of the most exciting in the European Alps.
 Of course, after long days on the slopes, there’s always the opportunity for delicious Italian pasta and wine!
 There are two Monterosa ski touring areas in Valle d’Aosta and one in Piedmont, where you can explore the backcountry and gain a new perspective of these epic mountains.
 Alagna is on the east side of the large Monterosa Ski area with heli-skiing that provides over 3,000 meters of vertical.
 The small village of Alagna is very family-friendly and has little traffic.
-For beginners, head to “Wold,” just a few minutes from the main village, to take a class and dine at the restaurant.
+For beginners, head to the small ski resort of Wold, just a few minutes from the main village, to take a class and dine at the restaurant.
 You can also ice skate at the open-air rink next to the Sports Hall.

 Skiing has been a tradition in Kitzbühel since the late 1800s, and today there are 179 kilometers of well-groomed slopes just waiting to be explored.
 This ski area stretches over two provinces and seven municipalities, and there are 36 kilometers of ski routes on the piste maps.
 It’s actually been named the best ski resort in the world for multiple years.
 The famous run here is called the Streif, and powder hounds love the deep snow of Freeride Eldorado.
 This is also a cost-effective option that’s great for family vacations.
-Innsbruck is the closest airport and about one hour away, while Munich is two hours away.
+Innsbruck is the closest airport and is about one hour away, while Munich is two hours away.

 La Grave is considered to be a commune in southeastern France, and there’s also a small ski resort here that allows you to explore the French Alps.
 You can check out many different routes down the small valleys and live out your passion with freedom from marked runs.
 This is a really unique place because there are no groomers, runs, or ski patrol.
 Make your own route between mid-December and late April!
 For free-riding and backcountry adventures, the Skiers Lodge guide company offers courses and tours.